Your on-campus living room.

 - Location: 107 Trent Lane (main entrances are across from Rozanki and off Winegard Walk)

-Throughout the fall and winter semesters (and occasionally in the summer) The Bullring is a happenin’ place.
-With live music happening every afternoon, and Bob from Bob’s Dog always ready for a chat on the patio, it’s the perfect place to get reconnect with friends, take a break from studying, or enjoy some delicious fair-trade coffee.
+Throughout the fall and winter semesters (and occasionally in the summer), the Bullring is a happenin’ place.
+With live music happening every afternoon, and Bob from Bob’s Dog always ready for a chat on the patio, it’s the perfect place to reconnect with friends, take a break from studying, or enjoy some delicious fair-trade coffee.

 Open Mic Night

 Have a hidden talent?
 A wicked sense of rhythm?
-A Band?
-Come show off your skills at The Bullring!
+A band?
+Show off your skills at The Bullring!
 We provide the stage, speakers, and mics, and even have an acoustic guitar or two on hand for your convenience.
 All welcome and encouraged!

 A call for submissions is sent out in the early months of both the Fall and Winter Semester